miklevin/MikeLev.in/_posts/2025-09-19-the-snefu-playbook.md

 Anyway, please update the prompt one more time to compensate for Google's shitty tool-calling.
-If it's any consolation it took Anthropic Claude forever to overcome these kinds of hurdles in Cursor AI too, haha!
+If it's any consolation it took Anthropic Claude forever to overcome these kinds of hurdles in Cursor AI too, ahaha!

 **Gemini 2.5 Pro Web UI**: You've hit the nail on the head.
 The agent is getting stuck in a loop because its built-in `replace` tool is too rigid and lacks the power of proper shell utilities.
 Forcing it to use a more robust, battle-tested tool like `sed` combined with `git` for verification is the correct path forward.